mmcodesso/edgar-text-mining-database/README.md

-# edgar-10k-mda
+# Edgar Texting Mining Database

-This repo contains some python code I used to download form10k filings  from [EDGAR database](https://www.sec.gov/edgar.shtml), and then extract the MDA section from the downloaded form10k filings heuristically
+This repo contains python code to download form10k filings  from [EDGAR database](https://www.sec.gov/edgar.shtml), and then extract the MDA section from the downloaded form10k filings heuristically